abasshkembi/hearing_health_gaps/README.md

 ## hearing_health_gaps
-multilevel regression and post-stratification analysis to document the gaps in the primary, secondary, and tertiary public health prevention of hearing loss in the US
+Multilevel regression and post-stratification analysis to document the gaps in the primary, secondary, and tertiary public health prevention of hearing loss in the US

 --------------------------------------------------------------------------------

 *Code for*

 **Shkembi A**, Smith LM, Zhang X, DePalma G, Green G, **Neitzel RL**.
 The Unmet Needs of Hearing Health across America: small area estimation modelling of noise pollution, hearing screening, and hearing aid use from the Apple Hearing Study, 2019-2022.

 I (Abas Shkembi) conducted the analysis.
 For questions about this analysis, you can reach me at ashkembi@umich.edu.
 Richard Neitzel is the PI of the Apple Hearing Study.
 For questions about the Apple Hearing Study as a whole, you can reach him at rneitzel@umich.edu.